romaingd/romaingd.github.io/_posts/2018-09-10-ICLR_2-nmt_cambridge_meme.md

 not resemble Rand.

-#### Personal notes on structure invariant and graph-based representations
+#### Personal notes on structure-invariant and graph-based representations

 To me, this model seems particularly *blunt*.
 While it is true that averaging all character embeddings removes the reliance on word structure, it also